anitajaggi/portfolio-tailwind/README.md

-in this design i use only html and tailwind css framework
+In this design, I use only HTML and the Tailwind CSS framework.